 Additional sample styles are available in the sampleStyles.xml file in the sampleData directory.
-You can import the sample file from File \rightarrow Import \rightarrow Styles from File....
+You can import the sample file from File $\rightarrow$ Import $\rightarrow$ Styles from File....

-12.3.1 List of Node, Edge, Network and Column Properties
+12.3.1 List of Node, Edge, Network and Table Properties

 Cytoscape allows a wide variety of properties to be controlled.
 These are summarized in the tables below.
-Some properties are visible in the list by default, others can be added to the list from the drop-down menu Properties.